soundio/soundstage/README.md

 <code>objects</code> is an array of
 <a href="http://github.com/soundio/audio-object">audio objects</a> (an audio
 object is a wrapper for a Web Audio node graph).
-In Soundio, audio objects must have an <code>id</code> and <code>type</code>.
+In Soundstage, audio objects must have an <code>id</code> and <code>type</code>.
 Other properties depend on the audio params that this type of audio object exposes.